joannaflorence97/JoannaFlorenceMakes/content/blog/skull-pattern.md

 6. Straight stitch.

 Colours needed: Black, dark pink, hot pink, pale pink, baby pink, yellow, light green, leaf green, yellow-green.

+Step 1: **The skull**
+* Outline the skull, the teeth and the facial structure highlights using 1 strand of black thread and very small stem stitches.
+* Fill in the eye socket with 2 strands of black thread, horizontally in satin stitch.

+Step 2: **The vines**
+* Complete the vines with 2 strands of light green using stem stitch again.
+Add the leaves using lazy daisy stitches.
+* Fill in each lazy daisy stitch with one straight stitch using 2 strands of yellow-green.
+* Add the pink french knots using 6 strands of hot pink.

+Step 3: **The large flower**
+* Work from the center outwards to produce the ombré effect on the petals.
+Start with the lightest pink
+* Fill the center of the flower with french knots in 3 strands of yellow.

+Step 4: **The small flowers**
+* Work again from the center outwards to proudce the ombré effect on the petals.
+These flowers just use two pink colours.
+Start with the lightest pink and work long and short stitches from the center to roughly the middle of the flower.
+To create a more natural feel the long and short stitches should not be precise.
+* Fill the center of the flower with french knots in 3 strands of yellow.

 >**Please note**: